By Ira Matt

 Emily Choi, who joined the Advisory Council on Historic Preservation on September 3, 2019, as an assistant historic preservation specialist with the Office of Federal Agency Programs has won the Lawyers’ Committee on Cultural Heritage Preservation (LCCHP) student writing competition.

-The Office of Native American Affairs (ONAA) is focusing on Indigenous Knowledge in the Section 106 process to help practitioners more fully understand it and its role in the process.
+The ACHP Office of Tribal and Indigenous Peoples (OTIP) is focusing on Indigenous Knowledge in the Section 106 process to help practitioners more fully understand it and its role in the process.

 Section 106 requires each federal agency to identify and assess the effects of its undertakings on historic properties.
 It applies when two thresholds are met: there is a federal, federally assisted, or federally licensed activity; and that activity has the potential to affect properties listed in or eligible for listing in the National Register of Historic Places.